voldien/fragcore/README.md

 ## Motivation

-This library contains all the low-level functionalities associated with a game engine.
+The intention is to create a library that contains all the low-level functionalities associated with a game engine.
+That way it can be integrated with many other projects, all from basic to very advanced software.
 It was derived from the projects fragview, physic-engine and fragengine, extracted their common low-level functionality.

 ## Installation